Issues

 Supporting Local Businesses

-Small and family-owned businesses are the backbone of Tacoma’s economy.
-They foster stability, create jobs, and build generational wealth for families.
-As a small business owner with over 20 years of experience, and having coached and consulted more than 100 entrepreneurs, I understand both the rewards and the challenges of running a business.
-On the council, I will work to ensure city policies reflect the diverse needs of business owners across Tacoma, from the Lincoln District to NE Tacoma.
+Small and family-owned businesses are truly the heart of Tacoma's economy.
+They provide stability, generate jobs, and build lasting wealth for families.
+As a small business owner with over two decades of experience, and having coached and consulted with over 100 entrepreneurs, I deeply understand both the joys and the hurdles of running a business.
+On the council, I'm committed to ensuring city policies truly reflect the varied needs of business owners throughout Tacoma, from the Lincoln District to NE Tacoma.

-Supporting local businesses also means addressing property crime, which has caused financial strain for too many owners.
-By enhancing public safety efforts and supporting and strengthening our business communities, we can reduce vandalism and theft, lower costs for business owners, and help customers feel safer while shopping locally.
+Supporting our local businesses also means tackling property crime, which has placed a significant financial burden on too many owners.
+By strengthening public safety efforts and bolstering our business communities, we can reduce vandalism and theft, lower operating costs for owners, and enhance the sense of safety for customers shopping locally.

-Additionally, I will advocate for initiatives that encourage Tacoma residents to support local businesses.
-When we invest in our small business community, we create a stronger, more resilient local economy that benefits everyone.
+Furthermore, I will champion initiatives that encourage Tacoma residents to actively support our local businesses.
+When we invest in our small business community, we cultivate a stronger, more resilient local economy that benefits us all.

 Creating a Thriving Economy